zhousarah/azure-compute-docs/articles/virtual-machines/extensions/agent-linux.md

 | SLES | 12.x+, 15.x+ | 15.x SP4+ |
 | Ubuntu (LTS releases)| 18.04+, 20.04+, 22.04+, 24.04+ | 20.04+, 22.04+, 24.04+ |

-> [!IMPORTANT]</br>
-FIPS 140-3 Enforced is not supported on RHEL/Ubuntu with extensions using 'protectedSettings'.
+> [!IMPORTANT] FIPS 140-3 Enforced is not supported on RHEL/Ubuntu with extensions using 'protectedSettings'.
 ETA for support is mid 2025.

 Other supported systems: